 So today we’re going to discuss how to spruce up your Visio diagrams with various kinds of graphics that are easily obtainable.
 We’ve also created …Continue reading

 Many technical drawings require a title block.
 There are various ways to construct a title block and to automate its contents.
 We’ll discuss some useful methods in the context of one of our Visio add-ons.

 Visimation’s QuotePix Visio add-on generates bill of materials (BOM) reports from your Visio drawings such as the adjacent sample.
-It has many task-easing features such as a BOM window that dynamically shows quantities of parts and the ability to enter project data that …Continue reading
+It has many task-easing features such as a BOM window that dynamically shows quantities of parts …Continue reading

 Vector .emf images in PowerPoint

 We are often asked how to use the rich Visio shapes produced at Visimation in other applications such as Microsoft PowerPoint, Word, Adobe Illustrator, CorelDraw, etc. There are several ways to do this.
 First, we’ll discuss how Visimation has made it very easy.
 Then, we’ll explain what to expect when you copy and paste manually from Visio into other programs.